-Disclosure: Walnut River Brewing hosted my visit to their location, but all opinions and photographs are my own.
+Disclosure: The brewery hosted my visit to their location, but all opinions and photographs are my own.

 Brewing beer is an art form, and Walnut River Brewing Company is definitely skilled at their craft.
 They make beer you want to drink.

 The exciting part about living in Kansas is that I continue to discover unique places to visit that I wish I had found sooner.
 Walnut River Brewing Company, located at 111 W. Locust Avenue, is a hidden gem in south El Dorado.
 Their beer is approachable, and if you’re a craft beer fan, this microbrewery is worthy of a visit.

 Founded by B.J.
 Hunt of Wichita and Rick Goehring of El Dorado, the microbrewery began from a passion for creating quality beer.
 What’s unique about the brewery’s early story is that the owners knew they were on to something special; something that would require real hustle to get it off the ground.
 They stayed patient as they scaled their business.
 The end result is a successful brewery business that serves quality product.

 Why open a brewery in El Dorado?
 The water!
 Brewing beer in El Dorado promised to be naturally better since the water in the area is of superior quality in comparison to nearby Wichita.

 Eventually, Walnut River Brewery Company expanded their initial physical space and added a tasting room and small kitchen.
 (Don’t forget to order lunch!)
 The brewery also operates a cannery allowing their beer to be accessible in liquor stores and area grocery stores.